skrub-data/skrub/doc/modules/column_level_featurizing/feature_engineering_categorical.rst

 - |MinHashEncoder|: **very fast encoder, but not as effective as the others**:
-  This encoder decomposes strings into n-grams, then applies the MinHash method to convert them into numerical features.
+  This encoder decomposes strings into n-grams, then applies the MinHash method to convert them into numeric features.
 Fast to train, but features may yield worse results compared to other methods.

 - |GapEncoder|: **an interpretable, if slower encoder**: The |GapEncoder| estimates